 How should an imprint be designed?

-The imprint should be easy to find and easy to read.
-It is recommended to place a link to the imprint in the main navigation or in the footer of the website.
-In addition, the link to the imprint should be easily recognizable by being clearly labeled as "imprint" or "provider identification".
-In addition, the imprint should always be kept up to date and adapted to legal changes.
+The legal notice should be easy to find and easy to read.
+It is advisable to place a link to the legal notice in the main navigation or in the footer of the website.
+In addition, the link to the legal notice should be easily recognizable by being clearly marked as "Imprint" or "Provider identification".
+Furthermore, the legal notice should always be kept up to date and adapted to legal changes.